salesforce/storm-dynamic-spout/README.md

 #### What happens if I stop and redeploy the topology?
 The SidelineSpout has several moving pieces, all of which will properly handle resuming in the state that they were when the topology was halted.
 The *main* VirtualSidelineSpout will continue consuming from the last acked offsets within your topic.
-Metadata about active StartSidelineRequests are retrieved via [PersistenceManager]() and resumed on start, properly filtering messages from being emitted into the topology.
-Metadata about active StopSidelineRequests are retrieved via [PersistenceManager](), and VirtualSidelineSpout instances are started and resume consuming messages at the last previously acked offsets.
+Metadata about active StartSidelineRequests are retrieved via [PersistenceAdapter]() and resumed on start, properly filtering messages from being emitted into the topology.
+Metadata about active StopSidelineRequests are retrieved via [PersistenceAdapter](), and VirtualSidelineSpout instances are started and resume consuming messages at the last previously acked offsets.

 # Getting started